23. SATHYA SAI BABA: PROBLEMS

 BBC logo and reporter Tanya Datta, who appeared in The Secret Swami documentary

 The disclosures of Dr. Goldstein, via The Secret Swami documentary, were not impressive to many viewers.
-Further, the American ex-devotee Al Rahm (father of Alaya Rahm) was here reported by the BBC as saying that he had spoken with Goldstein in 1999 about the alleged abuse; the latter had then responded by saying that he (Goldstein) hated the idea of having wasted 25 years of his life (in being a devotee of the guru).
-Goldstein subsequently mentioned the subject of abuse to Sathya Sai Baba, but did not take the investigation any further.
+Further, the American ex-devotee Al Rahm (father of Alaya Rahm) was here reported by the BBC as saying that he had spoken with Goldstein in 1999 about the alleged abuse; Goldstein had then responded by saying that he hated the idea of having wasted 25 years of his life (in being a devotee of the guru).
+Goldstein subsequently mentioned the subject of abuse to Sathya Sai Baba himself, without taking the investigation any further.
 The guru asserted his purity.
 Goldstein thereafter stated, as justification for his condoning stance, that he accepted the claim to purity of Sathya Sai (“Swami said that he is pure”).

-The BBC were faced with a very evasive situation that made dialogue impossible; Goldstein refused to discuss any of the allegations made against Sathya Sai.
+The BBC were faced with a very evasive situation rendering dialogue impossible; Goldstein refused to discuss any of the allegations made against Sathya Sai.
 The BBC accordingly took recourse to a hidden camera that accompanied the revealing interview in California between Goldstein and reporter Tanya Datta.
 Dr. Goldstein relied upon his medical reputation to deny any possibility of sexual abuse on the part of Sathya Sai Baba.
-The allegations were effectively prohibited by this attitude.
+The testimonies to abuse were effectively prohibited by this attitude.
 A full transcript of the BBC documentary is available at BBC programmes Secret Swami.

 23.12 Complaint at Massive Libel and Disinformation Campaign

-The document is further identified as Open Letter to the Prashanthi Council.
+The document is further identified as Open Letter to the Prashanthi Council (ex-baba.com. search tab).
 The related administrative body denoted here was strongly associated with Dr. Goldstein and Dr. G. Venkataraman, who filled the roles of Chairman and Deputy Chairman.
-Dr. Venkataraman became well known as the head of Radio Sai, which is the official international radio broadcaster for the sect.
+Dr. Venkataraman became well known as the head of Radio Sai, the official international radio broadcaster for the sect.
 The Open Letter is addressed to Dr. Goldstein and Dr. Venkataraman.
 The document was dated March 17th 2008.